Pinetown Boys' High School Recollections (1985 - 1988)

 Coed merger?

-Surprised by no initiation
+Death by initiation

-Cheering for male prefects?
+Cheering for...male prefects?

-The weather in Pinetown never got too cold or so hot as to prevent you from riding your bike, and so after finding the bus ride was fraught with foul language and activity, I decided to ride my bicycle to and from school.
-It was good exercise, and on the way home, part of the enjoyment for a teenage high school boy was riding past the girls' school not more than a mile away.
-One day I decided to be bold and ride through the small paved drive that curved off the main road and came right past the entrance of the girls' school.
-This drive was, of course, popular with parents who parked along the left side, waiting to pick up their daughters.
-As the girls' school got out at the same time as mine, this area was literally swarming with girls as I rode through!
-It goes without saying that, with head turned, I was taking in the sights and enjoying my newfound attention...until I slammed into the back of a parked car.
-Thankfully, the driver was very forgiving, as the only thing damaged were (aside from my pride) a few bent spokes in my front wheel.
-Several girls who saw what happened thoroughly enjoyed the free entertainment.
+One day I decided to be bold and ride through the small paved drive that curved off the main road, right by the entrance to the girls' school.
+Naturally, this convenient drive was popular with parents who parked there, waiting to pick up their daughters.
+As the girls' school got out at the same time, this area was literally swarming with girls as I rode through.
+It goes without saying that, with head turned, I was taking in the sights and enjoying some newfound attention...until I slammed into the back of a parked car.
+Thankfully, the driver was very forgiving, and the only damage done (aside from my pride) was to my bike—a few bent spokes in my front wheel.
+Several girls who witnessed my ineptitude thoroughly enjoyed the free entertainment.

 Keeping up reputations